 - Steroid Injection – Steroid injections can provide pain relief for a single troublesome joint, by reducing the inflammation in the joint.
 Steroid injections are not given into the fingertip joints, but are offered in the other finger joints if appropriate.
 These injections carry a risk and do not usually provide anything other than short term pain relief.
 See our information on Having a steroid injection

 There are two types of operation which can produce pain relief in an arthritic joint:

 Joint replacement surgery – Some of the knuckle joints can be replaced with a plastic hinge joint, which will remove pain from the arthritis but will also completely alter the way the hand works.
 Joint replacements tend to wear out within a few years in the hand, and are often associated with loss of grip strength.
-Other metal or carbon joint replacements are also available for the finger joints, but we do not offer these routinely in Fife, because there is no good evidence to back up the use of these implants over natural history.
-Complications from joint replacements include infection, loosening or breakage of the joint, and dislocation, including the other risks outlined in having a hand operation.
+Other metal or carbon joint replacements are also available for the finger joints, but we do not offer these routinely in Fife, because there is no good evidence to back up the use of these implants over the natural history of the condition.
+Complications from joint replacements include infection, loosening or breakage of the joint, and dislocation, but also the other risks outlined in our information sheet on Having a hand operation.

 Joint fusion surgery – Fusion is the term used when the joint in removed and the bones on either side of the joint are pinned together so that they heal over with bone.
 This type of surgery sacrifices movement for pain relief, but can be useful particularly for the fingertip joints.
-Complications include infection, failure of the bone to fuse, and irritation from the pins holding the bones in place, as well as the other risks outlined in having a hand operation.
+Complications include infection, failure of the bone to fuse, and irritation from the pins holding the bones in place, as well as the other risks outlined in our information sheet on Having a hand operation.